ranjithmahesh/Flixxit/README.md

     - Implement a content moderation system that allows users to flag inappropriate or offensive content.
     - Ensure prompt review and appropriate action to maintain a positive and safe user experience.

+## Responsive Design

+The website is fully responsive, ensuring a seamless and optimized user experience across various devices and screen sizes.

 ## Getting Started

 >[Working Demo]()